ds300/derivablejs/README.md

 ## Usage

-### Wrappers
+##### Batteries Not Included
 Havelock expects you to use immutable, or effectively immutable data.
-As such, there are a couple of tiny wrapper libraries for [Immutable](#) and [Mori](#) which make dealing with collections much more fun.
-I personally prefer Mori because its function-based api happens to be more terse than Immutable's method-based api when used with Havelock.
+It also expects derivation functions to be pure.
+JavaScript isn't really set up to handle such requirements out of the box, so you would do well to look at an FP library like [Ramda](http://ramdajs.com/) to make life easier.
+Also, if you want to do immutable collections properly, [Immutable](https://facebook.github.io/immutable-js/) or [Mori](http://swannodette.github.io/mori/) are probably the way to go.

-### npm
+##### npm
 Available as `havelock`.

-### Browser
+##### Browser
 Either with browserify or, if need be, import `dist/havelock.min.js` directly. `window.Havelock` is where it's at.

-### API
+##### API & Examples
 [See Here](#todo)

 ## Rationale